alsabriraeed/SciRMang/README.md

 # How does it work?

-Please read the NUISTISD Instructions file  <a href="NUISTISD Instructions.pdf">here</a>.
+For more information about SciRMang, Please read chapters in documentation 0.1  <a href="documentation 0.1">here</a>.